 Generally, a carrier oil shouldn’t be added to essential oils before diffusion.
 In fact, adding carrier oils can actually damage your diffuser.
 Carrier oils are only used for topical application.
 When using essential oils aromatically, you can simply apply a few drops directly into the diffuser or nebulizer.

-The Difference between Carrier Oils, Base Oils and Vegetable Oils
+The Difference between Carrier Oils, Base Oils, and Vegetable Oils

 Both vegetable oil and base oil are types of carrier oils.
 Typically, the term carrier oil is used within the world of aromatherapy.
 Vegetable, fixed and base oils are terms used in the skin care industry.
 Note that fixed and base oils can be made from vegetables and plants, but they don’t have to be.
-Fish, emu and other animal oils can also be used as to make base oils.
+Fish, emu and other animal oils can also be used to make base oils.
 However, animal-based oils are almost never used in essential oils.

 Avoid using mineral oil and petroleum jelly.
 These oils are both byproducts of petroleum production.
 Regular use clogs pores and allows toxins to build up in the body.
 Plus, mineral oils also prevent essential oils from absorption.
 Mixing essential oils and mineral oils will completely negate the benefits of the essential oil.